 In some cases, Oliver's public art projects have involved other artists and art advocates.
 A pair of totem poles added to Victor Steinbrueck Park (also called Native Park) at the Pike Place Market was emblematic of the artist's talent and vision, and his willingness to collaborate with those having a shared interest in community identity and sharing of Native culture.
 For the Steinbrueck Park poles, Oliver offered the original design concept and sourced the cedar logs used for both poles from the Skagit National Forest.
 He then roughed out both poles, using traditional carving techniques and tools.

 The first pole, completed in 1984, was known only as Untitled Totem Pole and had its final carvings done by James Bender (b.
-1950) based upon Oliver's design.
+1950) and other carvers based upon Oliver's design.
 Suquamish tribal elder and historian Barbara Lawrence (b.
 1958) has referred to his work as significant to Seattle.
-The second pole, Farmers, was carved by Bender executing a design by Victor Steinbrueck.
+The second pole, Farmers, was carved by Bender executing a design by Oliver and Victor Steinbrueck.
 In 2018, the pole carvings received new public scrutiny and controversy in that totem poles are not part of local Coast Salish art traditions.
 The height of the poles and the Haida tribal designs on the Untitled work are representative of Northwest Coast cultures in Canada and Alaska.
 As of 2019, the Seattle City Council had not decided whether to remove them from the park.
 Even proponents of their removal, however, were careful not to disparage Oliver's contribution: "When somebody commissions a piece of art from him and has it placed somewhere it has a meaning behind it and that's what I want to know before removing," said Lawrence (Kroman).
 Oliver himself stayed neutral on the controversy.